Colin Tilney: Life and work in Canada

 In 1979 Tilney moved to Canada and settled in Toronto, where he continued to teach privately and at the Royal Conservatory of Music.
 He performed with Tafelmusik Baroque Orchestra and the Toronto Consort, as well as touring in Asia, Australia, Great Britain and elsewhere in Europe.
 In 1985 he formed the chamber ensemble Les Coucous Bénévoles, which regularly commissions new music by Canadian composers.
 He taught for several seasons at the Dartington International Summer School in Totnes, England.
-He has been recorded for radio broadcast by the BBC and CBC, which has issued CDs of his performances.
+He has been recorded for radio broadcast by the BBC and CBC, which issued CDs of his performances.
 In 2002 Tilney moved to Victoria, British Columbia, where he continued to teach and perform.

 Tilney died on 17 December 2024, at the age of 91.

 Works

 Tilney's contributions to literature include The Art of the Unmeasured Prelude: France 1660 to 1720 (Schott's, London, 1991), and previously unpublished harpsichord music by Antoine Forqueray (Heugel, 1970).

-Tilney has a long discography of harpsichord and fortepiano performances from labels including Dorian, Deutsche Harmonia Mundi, L'Oiseau-Lyre, EMI Reflexe, Nonesuch, Vangard, DoReMi and several others.
+Tilney has a long discography of harpsichord and fortepiano performances from labels including Dorian, Deutsche Harmonia Mundi, L'Oiseau-Lyre/Decca, EMI Classics, Nonesuch, Vangard, DoReMi, Archiv Produktion/Deutsche Grammophon and several others.